-When we participate in sport, we can see it as an opportunity to try and beat our competitors - giving us the joy of victory or the sadness of defeat.
+When we participate in sport, we often see it as an opportunity to try and beat our competitors, giving us the joy of victory or the sadness of defeat.
 However, another way is to concentrate on our own self-transcendence efforts.
-In this way, our joy of sport is not dependent on winning or comparison with others - but whether we feel we have sought to do our best.
+In this way, our joy of sport is not dependent on winning or comparison with others, but whether we feel we have sought to do our best.

-This personal self-transcendence doesn’t mean we have to compromise our chance of winning.
-In fact, it can help - if we are calm and focused on doing our best, we don’t waste mental energy - thinking and worrying about our competitors.
-Concentrating on our self-transcendence helps us achieve our highest potential, but also teaches us we can enjoy sport - even if we don’t come out the best.
+Self-transcendence does not mean we have to compromise our chance of winning.
+In fact, it can help if we are calm and focused on doing our best, and we don’t waste mental energy thinking and worrying about our competitors.
+Concentrating on our self-transcendence helps us achieve our highest potential, but also teaches us that we can enjoy sport even if we don’t come out on top.